danieluhl/astro-blog/src/content/blog/about-habit-disruptors.md

   - productivity
 ---

-There are a ton of materials on forming habits (trigger, routine, reward) but equally important are habit disruptors.
+While much emphasis is placed on habit formation (using the trigger-routine-reward cycle), we often overlook the significance of habit disruptors.
 These break up your day and help to get perspective on where your time is going and true value of your activities.
 We have many [biases](https://yourbias.is/) that can color our perception.

 ## Pick a Habit